More Like This

 Because of the damage, especially in the deeper waters, even the best divers are warned to be extra cautious.

-Swimming through the galley or the captain’s room, divers get to see tuna, bluestripe snappers, and blue-spotted stingrays.
+Swimming through the galley or the captain’s room, divers see tuna, bluestripe snappers, and blue-spotted stingrays.

 Miss Marie Wreck – Jeddah port area

-Divers have a choice to view three wrecks in a single dive when visiting Miss Marie.
+Divers can view three wrecks in a single dive when visiting Miss Marie.

 While this location is a bit difficult to approach, the reward is a host of marine life and a close-up view of three sunken ship bows poking out from the surface of the water.

-The ships are largely intact, and divers of all levels are allowed to explore the winding gullies and brightly colored coral.
+The ships are largely intact, and divers of all levels can explore the winding gullies and brightly colored coral.

 The reef is home to manta rays, sea turtles, and scores of unique fish.

-Divers might also get to see sharks of different species, including the hammerhead, reef, lemon, tiger, and silky shark.
+Divers might also see sharks of different species, including the hammerhead, reef, lemon, tiger, and silky shark.

 Staphonos The Cable Wreck – Abu Tair Reef